javorszky/adventofcode2021/day10/readme.md

 ```

 We then count the score for the first character in the resulting string, whatever that is, and sum it up.

+### Optimized stack implementation

+1. Declare a slice variable at the start of work that's 0 len and 30 cap.
+30 is a guesstimate.
+The idea is to
+   preallocate some amount of memory to cut down on allocations.
+2. Iterate over each line, and truncate the slice to its zero length with `stack[:0]`
+3. Iterate over each character in each line.
+Using a switch and the characters' `uint8` hexadec code, decide what to do
+   with them.
+For opening characters (`([{<`), insert their corresponding closing character using their `uint8` hexadec
+   code.
+4. For any other character (realistically these are the closing ones: (`>}])`), check if the last element of the stack
+   is the same as the current char.
+If it is not the same char, add the score to the accumulator, and break out of the
+   character loop and start the next line loop.

 ## Task 2